Papers - USUI Kenji

 -

-Novel purification process for amyloid beta peptide(1-40) Invited Reviewed
+Novel purification process for amyloid beta peptide(1-40) Reviewed International journal

 Usui, K., Yokota, S.-I., Iwata, K., Hamada, Y.